-The EVAPCO Controller is supplied with air filters that must be inspected monthly for cleanliness.
-Filters must be replaced when they appear dirty or at least every 4 months.
-It is recommended that filters be replace prior to peak ambient conditions to ensure the highest level of cooling.
+The EVAPCO Controller is supplied with air filters that must be inspected every 90 days.
 Depending on the installation environment, more frequent inspection and/or replacement may be required.
 A dirty filter can cause the internal panel temperature to increase and may cause component failure.
 Permanently removing the filter will allow dirt and particulates to enter the enclosure and may cause premature failure.